PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning: Experimental Details

 \subsection{Real-World Applications}

 As a supplement of Sec.~\ref{sec_exp_real_world}, we provide more detailed images of real-world robot deployments.
 As shown in Fig.~\ref{fig_app_real_world}, our method can fast fine-tune to different embodiments and handle different terrains, which are unseen in the simulation.
-A detailed video is provided in the supplementary material.
+A detailed video is provided on the \href{https://yingchengyang.github.io/ceurl}{paper homepage}.